FivesquareSoftware/Cumulus/README.md

 #### Willing to Try New Things

 Cumulus handles the most common cases for you, but provides well defined interfaces to easily extend its functionality if you need to.
-There are protocols for authentication that will allow you to plug in to any kind of auth system, and for mime-type handling, to let you serialize/deserialize resources to and from any kind of encoding.
+There are protocols for authentication that will allow you to plug in to any kind of auth system, and for mime-type handling to let you serialize/deserialize resources to and from any kind of encoding.

 #### Seeking An OS For Long Walks On The Beach